The Lobbans of Virginia, USA

 This page and those that will be attached below it are contributions from this Lobban family, via John Lobban Taylor, great-great-grandson of Captain John Gilmer Lobban.

 John and Mary Ann’s great grandson, John Gilmer Lobban (1834–1909), m.
 Sally Ann Alderson, organized a company of soldiers in his native Nelson County, Virginia, at the outbreak of the Civil War.
 He served with distinction as Captain until he was captured in the battle of Cedar Creek on 19 Oct 1864.
 One of his Company said, “There was no braver or better soldier in the army of Northern Virginia, he pledged his life on many a field of carnage, to the cause supported by the convictions of his life.”
-After the war he settled in Greenbrier County, West Virginia.
+According to his great granddaughter, “he had three slaves prior to the Civil War: an older man, a man in late 20s, and a 14-yr.-old female.
+At end of Civil War, he deeded his land outside of Charlottesville, VA along with papers of Manumission to the three previous slaves.
+He then moved to Alderson, WV.”
 John’s son Floyd Gilmer Lobban (1869–1937) started the Lobban Funeral Home [history] in Alderson, WV, which has been carried on to the present day by successive generations.

 Bios of John Gilmer and Floyd Gilmer Lobban from Thomas W. Dixon, Jr., from The Rise and Fall of Alderson, West Virginia

 Posted 12 May 2019, last revised 27 Feb.
 2020.